WSB (AM): 95.5 FM simulcast

+WSB's Scott Slade hosted Atlanta's Morning News until February 2023, when he stepped back from full-time hosting.
+He was succeeded by evening news anchor Chris Chandler, and remains semi-retired as a fill-in host.
+In April 2023, 31-year morning news host Marcy Williams retired from WSB.
+She calculated she wrote more than 300,000 radio news stories.

+Programming

+News and Talk

+WSB and WSBB-FM mostly air local news and talk shows.
+Weekdays begin at 5 am with Atlanta's Morning News, anchored by Chris Chandler, Judd Hickinbotham and Cheryl Castro.
+Traffic reports and weather forecasts are featured every six minutes.
+The WSB Skycopter covered traffic from the air from 1965 to 2024, when parent company Total Traffic allowed the contract to expire.
+After retiring from his longtime daily radio show in 2020, Clark Howard now provides consumer reports.
+In middays, afternoons and early evenings, local talk hosts include Erick Erickson, Mark Arum, Eric Von Haessler and Shelley Wynter.
+At 9 pm, WSB carries The Sean Hannity Show recorded that afternoon.
+Overnight, repeats of local weekday shows are heard.

+Weekends feature shows on gardening, home repair, cars, real estate, health and money, some of which are paid brokered programming.
+Syndicated weekend shows include Bill Handel on the Law, The Kim Komando Show, Eye on Travel with Peter Greenberg and Face The Nation.
+WSB and WSBB-FM are affiliates of CBS News Radio, and carry twice-hourly news updates in overnight hours.
+The stations have a news sharing agreement with WSB-TV.

 Sports

 WSB has long served as the flagship radio station for the University of Georgia Bulldogs Radio Network, carrying its football and basketball games.
-In past years, WSB also served as the flagship station for Atlanta Braves Major League Baseball, Atlanta Falcons NFL Football and Atlanta Hawks NBA basketball.
+In past years, WSB also served as the flagship station for Atlanta Braves baseball, Atlanta Falcons football and Atlanta Hawks basketball.
 WSB carried Braves baseball coverage from 1966, the year the Milwaukee Braves moved to Atlanta, until 1991.
 Braves games moved to 640 WGST from 1992 until 1994.

 In 1995, the team returned to WSB, the season in which the Braves won the World Series.
 That same year, Atlanta Hawks game coverage was also picked up by the station.
-From 1995 until 2004, WSB branded itself as the "Sports Voice of the South," carrying play-by-play game coverage of Braves baseball, Hawks basketball and UGA football and basketball.
-In 2019, Braves baseball moved to WCNN.
+From 1995 until 2004, WSB branded itself as the "Sports Voice of the South", carrying play-by-play game coverage of Braves baseball, Hawks basketball and Bulldogs football and basketball.
+In 2019, Braves baseball moved to 680 WCNN.
+The Falcons and Hawks are now heard on 92.9 WZGC.